Open-EO/openeo-hackathon/test-cases/solution-python-gee.md

 session.get_process('zonal_statistics')
 ```

-If you haven't done so yet, download [the GeoJSON file containing the poylgon](task-4/polygon.json) into the working directory of the Python client:
+If you haven't done so yet, download [the GeoJSON file containing the poylgon](task-4/polygon.json) into the working directory of the Python client.

-Uploading the GeoJSON file containing the poylgon:
+Uploading the downloaded file to the back-end:
 ```{python}
 session.user_upload_file("polygon.json")
 ```